GoogleChrome/web.dev/src/site/content/en/blog/when-to-use-local-https/index.md

   In this case, Chrome, Edge, Safari, and Firefox by default do _not_ consider `mysite.example` to be secure, even though it's a local site.
 So it won't behave like an HTTPS site.

 - Other cases!
-This is not an exhaustive list, but if you encounter a case that's not listed here, you'll know: things will break on `http://localhost`, or it won't quite behave like prod. 🙃
+This is not an exhaustive list, but if you encounter a case that's not listed here, you'll know: things will break on `http://localhost`, or it won't quite behave like your production site. 🙃

 **In all of these cases, you need to use HTTPS for local development.**